 Decide How to Respond

-Is your volunteer program prepared to respond to community needs during the COVID-19 outbreak?
-Take a moment to think about how your volunteer program will respond and the resources available to you to carry out this response:
+Is your volunteer program prepared to respond to community needs?
+Have you evaluated how you will operate in the fluctuating local COVID-19 environment?
+Take a moment to think about what your program needs to create safety and consistency heading into a new season of the pandemic:

-- Have our goals changed (i.e. fundraising, volunteer recruitment, crisis response etc.)?
+Have your organization’s goals changed (i.e. fundraising, volunteer recruitment, crisis response, etc.)?

-- What core services must remain in place despite the outbreak?
+- What core services must remain in place despite the current safety concerns?

 - Have we been assigned additional responsibilities by our state or local government, or our board?

-- Do we have the resources (i.e. funds, skills, volunteer power, equipment) to respond effectively?
+- Do we have the resources (i.e. funds, skills, volunteer power, equipment) to respond effectively and safely?

 - Do we have the capacity to safely take on new volunteers at this time?